 The Voice® is the e-mail newsletter of The Special Needs Alliance.
-This installment was written by Special Needs Alliance member Leonard Berg.
+This installment was written by Special Needs Alliance member Leonard F. Berg, CELA.
 A graduate of the Washington University School of Law in St. Louis, Missouri, Leonard is a solo practitioner in East Alton, Madison County, Illinois.
 Leonard's prior experience includes service as a public defender, prosecutor, and municipal attorney and he has participated in mental health commitment hearings representing both patients and the state.
 His practice currently focuses on estate planning, special needs planning and elder law.
 Leonard has been designated as an Illinois Leading Lawyer.
 He is involved in a variety of civic organizations and has been a speaker for numerous civic groups.

 April 2011 - Vol. 5, Issue 7

 Making funeral and memorial arrangements for a person with disabilities is an important part of a comprehensive special needs plan.
 Most special needs plans focus on the economic benefit of purchasing funeral plans and/or burial plots for an individual who is receiving public benefits such as Medicaid or Supplemental Security Income.
 It is equally if not more important to consider the details of implementing a funeral plan or other celebrations of life.
 Many families have a difficult time approaching such inevitable topics.
 The death of a loved one brings many emotions to the surface, and the necessary decision-making can be overwhelming.
 This can be particularly painful when it is the parent who needs to make funeral arrangements for a child.